 Tell us your favorite place to eat in Cardiff and why…

 Going from my bank statement you would probably think Dominos as its features regularly, however, I think that is more an indication of my laziness after coming home from a long day at work.
 In terms of going out to eat though, I’m partial to a mid-week Prezzo with a 50% voucher from vouchercloud.

 We feel a pizza theme coming on!
 We think we know the answer to this question, BUT what phobias do you have?

-We just knew how important no insects in the webfactory office was to you.
+We just knew how important no insects in the webfactory office were to you.
 What is the weirdest job you’ve ever had?

 I worked one day on a brewery production line.
 My job was to put the lids on the large kegs and then hit them with a hammer.
 It was quite a strange environment, quite alien to anything I had done before - Safe to say I won't be going back in a hurry!